KxSystems/docs/docs/basics/cmdline.md

 -w N
 ```

-Workspace limit in MB for the heap per thread.
+Workspace limit in MB for the heap across threads for [memory domain](../ref/dotm.md) 0.
 Default is 0: no limit.

 :fontawesome-solid-book-open:
 [`\w` system command](syscmds.md#w-workspace) for detail